 - Healer: The healer holds space for and helps integrate physical, emotional, and spiritual pain that inhibits change.
 Example: adrienne maree brown

-- Intrapreneur: The intrapreneur (a term coined by Gifford Pinchot) builds new initiatives or paradigms within existing organizations.
+- Intrapreneur: The intrapreneur (a term coined by Gifford Pinchot) fostering new paradigms within existing organizations and institutions.
 Example: Sheryl Sandberg

 - Sage: The sage teaches us presence, connects us to the wisdom of the universe, and offers counsel that guides us to right action.
 Example: Thich Nhat Hahn